downson-lang/downson/SPECIFICATION.md

 Object keys can be created using any of the following two forms.

+In what follows, we make use of the following definitions:

+  * An *object key* is *unmatched* if it has no corresponding literal (of any type).
+An *object key* that binds to the left and introduces a new nested object is automatically matched (to the newly created nested object).
+  * A *literal* (of any type) is unmatched if it has no corresponding *object key*.

 #### Header Syntax

 In what follows, we define the following terms and notations: